adamcysec/ping_sweeper/README.md

 - one or more IPs in csv format
 - range of IPs; must specifiy range in the last octet only

+**Parameter -src**
+- type : str
+- set the src IP of the ping packet
+- default value is your machine's IP
+- allows you to spoof the IP in the packet, but then the response will never be returned to your machine.

+**Parameter --verbose, -v**
+- type : boolean
+- print verbose output

 <br/>
 <br/>